-Thank you for purchasing the Waldorf Q, the Q Rack or maybe both units.
+Thank you for purchasing the Waldorf Q, the Q Rack or the Q+.
 You now own a synthesizer featuring a wide range of unique sounds from analog to digital.

 To ensure your instrument functions properly and enjoys a long life, please read and heed the instructions in this manual.